bluesky66-dev/Pabau2/README.md

 1. Install Node 14 LTS (Opt in for the extra build tools)
 1. Install yarn: `npm i -g yarn` (`yarn --version` \>=1.22.10 && <2 is fine)
 1. Ensure your terminal is BASH (cmd and PS not supported.
 Vscode: `"terminal.integrated.shell.windows": "c:/program files/git/bin/bash.exe",`)
+1. Ensure your IDE has eslint plugin setup and configured to auto-fix on save.
+1. Ensure your Git config user.name is your full name, and user.email is the same email you registered as with Bitbucket.org.

 ### Storybook